 If there was ever a kitchen to make you want to attend culinary school – this would be it.
 From the beautiful gold hardware to the rich color of the cabinets, everything in this space is perfectly on point.
 The only window was above the sink and very short in height.
 Mounting the window treatment above the window to make it seem bigger was out of the question because of the light sconces, so we decided to install Solera® Soft Shades because they feature a small headrail and stack.

 Interested in starting your window treatments project?
-Click here to sign-up for a free in-home consultation with a Decorview designer local to you!
+Click here to sign-up for a free virtual or in-home consultation with a Decorview designer local to you!